 - Loose Parts 3: Inspiring Culturally Sustainable Environments By Miriam Beloglovosky and Jenna Daly

-This is coming out in Spring 2018, looking at creating a sense of belonging, helping support a child's identity, and shows cultural sustainability.
+This came out in Spring 2018, looking at creating a sense of belonging, helping support a child's identity, and shows cultural sustainability.
 It focuses on aesthetic, authenticity, equity, dynamic, praxis, and critical reflection.

 - Beautiful Stuff: Learning with Found Materials By Cathy Weisman Topal and Lella Gandini